Australian Three Peaks Race

 The Australian Three Peaks Race is a short-handed offshore sailing and endurance mountain running event that was held in Tasmania, the southernmost state of Australia, over the Easter long weekend.
 The first race was in 1989 and the race was conducted annually until Easter 2013.

+In October 2025 a bid to revive the race commenced with a call for expressions of interest.
+Following an enthusiastic response from potential runners, sailors, volunteers and supporters, an agreement was signed between the Australian Three Peaks Race Inc and The Royal Yacht Club of Tasmania (RYCT) to conduct the race to start at Easter 2027.

 It was a non-stop event, commencing at Beauty Point just north of Launceston on the Tamar River, during which runners were transported by yacht finishing in the Tasmanian capital city some three to four days later.
 Teams of three sailors and two runners often comprising members of armed forces, professions, youth or other groups would compete against teams from the general sailing and running communities.

 The course took teams from the northern Tasmanian port of Beauty Point to Hobart in the south.
 Three sailing legs and three endurance running legs took the yachts and their teams past some of Tasmania's spectacular coastal scenery including the highest sea cliffs in the Southern Hemisphere soaring some 300 metres.